-A Financial Agreement deals with what happens with your assets and can be slightly different depending on when you enter into the Agreement:
+A Financial Agreement deals with what happens with your assets and liabilities and can be slightly different depending on when you enter into the Agreement, that is:

 - Before marriage (commonly referred to as a pre-nup);